 The Prevention Needs Assessment Survey (PNAS) asks students about substance use and violence, and assesses risk and protective factors that underlie risky behaviors.
 The detail the PNAS provides on risk and protective factors in the school, family, and community have proven valuable for community assessment and strategic planning.
 CTC conducted the PNAS in area schools in 2003, 2006, 2009, and 2012 providing data to gauge trends over time.
 The trends show that substance use is down.
 We also see an improvement in school climate, an important contributor to healthy behaviors.

 In the third year in the cycle, CTC uses a survey of its own design, so as to explore emerging issues and issues of local importance that are not addressed in the PNAS or YRBS.
 The survey retains a core set of questions from national surveys to maintain an annual check on critical behaviors, and it draws research-tested questions from established surveys to the extent possible.
 It is designed by the Regional School Health Task Force (RSHTF) with the aim of providing information desired by local schools and community groups.
 Community members interested in particular data for needs assessments, program evaluations or grant applications are invited to submit their ideas to the RSHTF for possible inclusion in the custom survey.
-The last custom survey was conducted in 2011, and the next will be in 2014.
+The last custom survey was conducted in February 2014, and included a focus on school climate.